 What you need to do when lab work is needed:

-- If your doctor takes a sample in the office, tell your doctor to send it to a CIGNA network lab.
+- If your doctor takes a sample in the office, tell him/her to send it to a Cigna network lab.

-If an in-network doctor does not send your lab work to a participating provider and your claim is processed at the out-of-network level (or not covered if you are in the CIGNA In-Net 50 or CIGNA In-Net 20 plan), you do have the right to appeal the decision.
-This can be done by contacting CIGNA’s customer service department at the number listed on your ID card.
+If an in-network doctor does not send your lab work to a participating provider and your claim is processed at the out-of-network level (or not covered at all, if you are in the Consumer Core HDHP, Network Core, or In-Net 50 plan), you do have the right to appeal the decision.
+Please contact Cigna’s customer service department at the number listed on your ID card.